-All towns aren’t the same.
-They different in history, characteristics, religion, faith, people and food.
+All the towns are not the same.
+They are different in history, characteristics, religion, faith, people and food.
 Especially, the food; always viciously searching for relatively unknown attractions, eateries and stories.
 Yet somehow Vredenburg gave me none of that.
-None at all.

-About 130 kilometres from Cape Town lies Vredenburg along the infamous West Coast route.
-I love the West Coast.
-The early morning sea breeze smell and that delicate flower scent will always remind me of my early childhood days driving with my parents to Lanagebaan beach.
+About 130 kilometers from Cape Town lies Vredenburg along the infamous Cape West Coast route.
+I love the West Coast – The early morning sea breeze smell and that delicate flower scent will always remind me of my early childhood days driving with my parents to Langebaan beach.
 Oh, the good old days.

 The first stop of the day is the West Coast Fossil Park that lies just outside of the main town.
 It’s something different and unusual then the norm we accustomed too.

-They offer an hour long tour with a guide.
-Seeing that a tour was already happening, we waited at the restaurant for the time to go by; overlooking the rough, rigged landscape of the Park.
-The Guide took us to the site where she explained each and every bone and species, explaining to us how researchers identify which species belongs to whom.
-It was informative, captivating and knowledgeable to know South Africa had fascinating creatures roam the earth.
+The museum offers an hour-long tour with a guide.
+Seeing that a tour was already happening, we waited at the restaurant for the time to go by; overlooking the rough, rugged landscape of the Park.
+The Guide took us to the site where she explained each and every bone and species, how researchers identify which species belongs to whom and, what the process is like.
+It’s informative, captivating and knowledgeable to know South Africa had fascinating creatures roaming the earth.

 By the time we left the park, it was lunch time and I knew from my research that there’s a local coffee shop nearby.
-The town is bustling with people and cars.
-Every building we past is a shop.
-It reminds you of Wynberg or Voortrekker Road.
+The town is bustling with people and cars and every building we passed is some sort of shop.
+It reminds me of Wynberg or Voortrekker Road.
 I had to remind myself that this is indeed a commercial and transportation hub so to be fair, I had to expect nothing less.

 We stopped right in front of a beautiful masterpiece of a church.
 And of course, I whipped out my camera to snap as many angles I could get.
 This Dutch Reformed church is nothing but spectacular to stare at.

 Our stomachs were grumbling and we drove in circles trying to find this shop.
 Where is it?
 Our GPS took us to warehouses and it can’t be there, right?
-So we went back to park at the church.
-We got out our car and thought it will be best to ask the locals.
+So we went back to the church, got out of the car and thought it will be best to ask the locals.

 They were unfriendly to say the last.
 Every person we asked walked right past us or simply said, “we don’t know”.
 After the 7th person, we gave up.
-Being a traveller, this is part of the package.
-But when you encounter a few nasty people, it leaves one with a bitter taste in your mouth.
-It’s not to say that the entire community are unkind and unpleasant.
+Being a traveler, this is part of the package.
+But when you encounter a few nasty people, it leaves you with a bitter taste in your mouth.
+It’s not to say that the entire community is unkind and unpleasant.
 It probably wasn’t our day.

-Unfortunately, Vredenburg is not a town I’ll return too but I’m glad I got too experience it.
+Unfortunately, Vredenburg is not a town I’ll return too but I’m glad I got to experience it.